typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 #### Functions

--   a function (including a class method or constructor) *accepts a less specific ("wider") type*, for example if it previously accepted only a `boolean` but now accepts `boolean | undefined` -- since all existing user code will continue working and type-checking ([playground][wider-argument])
+-   a function (including a class method or constructor) *accepts a less specific ("wider") type*, for example if it previously accepted only a `boolean` but now accepts `boolean | undefined`—since all existing user code will continue working and type-checking ([playground][wider-argument])

--   a function (including a class method) which *returns a more specific ("narrower") type*, for example if it previously returned `number | undefined` and now always returns `number` -- since all user code will continue working and type-checking ([playground][narrower-return])
+-   a function (including a class method) which *returns a more specific ("narrower") type*, for example if it previously returned `number | undefined` and now always returns `number`—since all user code will continue working and type-checking ([playground][narrower-return])

--   a function (including a class constructor or method) makes a previously-required argument optional -- since all existing user code will continue to work with it ([playground][optional-argument])
+-   a function (including a class constructor or method) makes a previously-required argument optional—since all existing user code will continue to work with it ([playground][optional-argument])

 -   changing a function from an arrow function declaration to `function` declaration, since it allows the caller to use `bind` or `call` meaningfully where they could not before